-11.1 History of Northampton slating
+11.1 Northampton history

-It is probable that other Jurassic stones were being exploited for roofing as early as Collywestons.
-Archaeological sites in Northamptonshire have produced stone slates from 1250 from the Upper Estuarine Limestone Rutland Formation, probably worked at Duston and New Duston to the west of Northampton.
+It is probably that other Jurassic stones were being exploited for roofing as early as Collywestons.
+Archaeological sites in Northampton have produced stone slates from 1250 from the Upper Estuarine Limestone Rutland Formation probably worked at Duston and New Duston to the west of Northampton (Figure 54).

-Nineteenth-century geological studies have identified quarries or mines in the Blisworth Limestone in Northamptonshire at: Oundle and Yardley Chase; 23 the Rutland Formation at Pytchley and Helmdon; Northampton Sand Formation at Duston; and the Middle Lias at Sulgrave^{24, 25} and Chacombe, near Banbury.26
+Nineteenth century geological studies have identified quarries or mines in the Blisworth Limestone at Oundle and Yardley Chase the Rutland Formation at Pytchley and Helmdon; Northampton Sand Formation at Duston; and the Middle Lias at Sulgrave and Chacombe near Banbury.
+(Figure 55).
+There is more information on historic sources in Hughes 2003.

-It is not clear whether the stones were frostsplittable, partly because some were often described and sold as Collyweston slates when they were not.
-Blisworth Limestone was called Pendle by the miners but documentary records suggest it was not frost-split but was suitable for roofs as dug.27 The term, therefore, should not be confused with its use in the Cotswold quarries, where it is applied to frost-fissile stones.
-In the Cotswolds, slates suitable as dug are called 'presents'.
+It is not clear whether the stones were frost splittable, partly because some were often described and sold as Collyweston slates when they were not.
+Blisworth Limestone was called pendle by the miners but documentary records suggest it was not frost split but was suitable for roofs as dug (Morton).
+So the term should not be confused with its use in the Cotswold quarries where it is applied to frost fissile stones and slates suitable as dug which are called 'presents'.

 All the operations closed many years ago.
-Consequently, there is a long history of reslating with other stones or different roof products from about 100 years after the quarries were last active.
+Consequently, there is a long history of re-slating with other stones or different roof products from about 100 years after they were last active.
 Stone slates from the Cotswolds, Wiltshire and Collyweston have been used for these repairs and their own regional details have been imported along with the slates.
-So now there is a confusing roofscape with, for example, Collyweston laced valleys present roughly to the north of Northampton and Cotswold swept to the south.
+So now there is a confusing roofscape with for example Collyweston laced valleys present roughly to the north of Northampton and Cotswold swept to the south.
 Possibly none of these are historically authentic.

-In some villages, there are surprising numbers of old houses with asbestos roofs, including corrugated sheets or diamond pattern slates.
-These probably replaced stone during the early decades of the 20th century.
-They may well justify conservation in their own right.26
+In some villages there are surprising numbers of old houses with asbestos roofs including corrugated sheets or diamond pattern slates.
+These probably replaced stone during the early decades of the twentieth century.
+The latter may well justify conservation in their own right.